regisf/php-etransactions/README.md

 * Device: Anything you want as long it is the euro (Default is EURO)
 * Command: Your own customer ID
 * Hash algorithm: How you compute the HMAC key?
 (Default is SHA512)
-* Holder: The email address of your customer (Porteur into the CA documentation)
 * Time: The desired transaction time as a timestamp (Default is now)
 * Secret: The secret key as generated on [the backend](https://admin.e-transactions.fr/)
 * Feedback: How the [e-transactions](https://e-transactions.fr) system will inform you how the transaction passed off.
+* Holder: The email address of your customer (Porteur into the CA documentation)

+**Caution**
+The holder field is not defined as required file internally and will not be checked.
+You might have an error on form submission.

 Required fields with default value could be ignored.